 It’s an unlikely journey.
 Leicester to Hull to Delhi.
+Then going on to see the world.

 Age 22, I wrote a letter to my future self.
 In a moment of transcendent clarity, I committed my thoughts to paper so I could look back and remember that feeling.
 It was as if I’d been driving through a dimly lit, noisy tunnel.
 Coming out of the other side into silence.
 Sunlight.
 Sweet relief.